 - Out-of-state projects

-- If the project is not located in the areas above or the material (at any volume) will going to a landfill with an MPCA permit that covers the management of dredged material, no permit is required.
+If the project is not located in the areas above or the material (at any volume) will go to a landfill with an MPCA permit that covers the management of dredged material, no permit is required.

 For more, look at this guidance (see the decision flow chart for permitting dredge projects on page 4):